Skip to main content

 Phase 6: Verify & Capture

 Objective: Confirm the implementation matches the spec AND preserves the invariants from Phase 1.
-6.1 — Verify spec compliance.
+6.1 — Verify acceptance criteria compliance.
+Walk the AC list from Phase 2 explicitly — one verification per AC.
+The numbered items below should map 1:1 to the numbered ACs in the spec:

 6.4 — Rename the CoreStory conversation to mark it as completed: